Meet the Board

 Photo of individual in dark purple top smiling.

-Monique Farmer, Vice President
+Monique Farmer, President

 APR – University Professor and PR Consultant